 Finding a tai chi sword for sale is easy but they come in a staggering number of styles and have prices that range from $20-$2000.
 The good news is that if you know how to judge a tai chi sword and know how to pick one based on your needs and size, you can get something beautiful to use in practice or your competitions.
+With so many types of swords the first and most important thing to know is that if straight swords for tai chi are called “jian” in Chinese.
+That is what you need to look for when searching.

 I’m going to describe why you would want or need the different types of swords to help you make the right purchase on the front end.
-Let’s start by talking about how to get the right size and weight tai chi sword and then find one that fits the activities you do and the price point you want.
+Let’s start by talking about how to get the right size and weight tai chi jian sword and then find one that fits the activities you do and the price point you want.

 2 Things to Ask About When You are Looking at Tai Chi Swords for Sale

-Tai Chi Sword Length
+Tai Chi Jian Sword Length

-Tai chi sword length is measured as being the distance from your wrist to the top of your ear.
-If you are buying a tai chi sword in person, place the handle upside down in your left hand with the thumb hooked under the hilt.
+Tai chi jian sword length is measured as being the distance from your wrist to the top of your ear.
+If you are buying a Chinese jian in person, place the handle upside down in your left hand with the thumb hooked under the hilt.
 Have the blade run against your forearm and triceps muscle.
 The tip should come up to the top of your ear.
 If you are looking at tai chi swords for sale online, measure from the wrist to the top of the ear with the arm handing down straight.
 You may have to have someone help you with this.

-Tai Chi Sword Weight
+Tai Chi Jian Sword Weight

-Tai chi sword weight and the point of balance is important for when you learn how to hold a tai chi sword.
+Tai chi jian sword weight and the point of balance is important for when you learn how to hold a jian sword.
 The hand posture changes throughout the form ranging from a full grip to holding the hilt with your index finger and thumb with almost no pressure on the handle.
 The balance point for the weight of the tai chi sword has to be right in front of the hilt to allow the sword to move and swivel gracefully in your hand.
 If the weight is too far forward or the sword is too heavy, the tip dips towards the ground when you relax your grip.
 If you are buying a tai chi sword for sale from an individual or from a store asking about weight and balance point can give you an indication of the quality of the sword.

 What are you going to buy a tai chi sword for?